district10/blog/_posts/post-0001-pandoc-readme.md

 `-s`, `--standalone`

 :   Produce output with an appropriate header and footer (e.g. a
-    standalone HTML, LaTeX, or RTF file, not a fragment).
+    standalone HTML, LaTeX, TEI, or RTF file, not a fragment).
 This option is set automatically for `pdf`, `epub`, `epub3`, `fb2`, `docx`, and `odt` output.